Data Compliance

 Here are the key reasons for exporting data:

-Retention Policy: Omilia enforces a 60-day retention policy; to prevent data loss, it is imperative to export and store the data in your individual database.
+Retention Policy: Omilia enforces a 60-day retention policy for compliance purposes; to prevent data loss, it is imperative to export and store the data in your individual database.

 Flexible Data Transfer: Seamlessly transfer data to a library of your choice, ensuring immediate and unrestricted access for your specific requirements.

-Custom Metric Development: Empower your analytics by creating personalized metrics tailored to your unique business needs, leveraging the exported data for comprehensive insights and reporting capabilities.
+Custom Metric Development: Empower your analytics by creating personalized metrics tailored to your unique business needs, leveraging the exported data for comprehensive insights and reporting capabilities beyond the scope of the reports that OCP already offers.

 Authentication